5 Batman Stories That Need Live-Action Adaptations

 The Court of Owls/Night of Owls

 As the first major arc from The New 52 version of Batman, The Court of Owls – along with it’s Talons – gave the Dark Knight all he could handle and more.
 Created by Scott Snyder and Greg Capullo, the story explores the history of Gotham.
 It completely changed everything Batman thought he knew about his city.
 The Owls and their Talons proved to be nearly insurmountable for the Dark Knight.
 The Owls are more of a mental threat than a physical one.
 However, their attack on Batman’s psyche is so effective that he’s literally and figuratively upended.
-The Court of Owls are a threat that Batman can’t simply just into Arkham.
+The Court of Owls are a threat that Batman can’t simply just lock into Arkham.

 While the Owls have been depicted in both Gotham and the animated Batman vs. Robin, both of those incarnations have been less than faithful to the original two-arc storyline.
 A live-action film would need to focus solely on Batman’s initial quarrel with the Owls.
 That includes the amazing climax in Wayne Manor and the Batcave.